Skip to main content

 Key rules:

-• Every tool call requires a bundle parameter to route to the correct credentials
+• Every MCP server tool call requires a server parameter to route to the correct credentials

 • Only print() output returns to the conversation — intermediate results stay in the sandbox

-• Tool functions have unique hash suffixes (e.g., resend_send_email_a1b) — always discover the exact name first via list_tools or search_tools
+• Tool functions have unique hash suffixes (e.g., resend_send_email_a1b) — choose a server first, then discover the exact name with list_tools

 • The sandbox has a 120-second timeout per execution